 During 2019, inquiry participants, including the Corporation, took part in a written submission process and attended a technical conference hosted by the AUC in respect of Module One matters.
 In November 2019, the AUC advised that Modules Two and Three would be addressed as a combined module and, in December 2019, issued an extended process schedule for the combined module along with additional guidance on the format and content of written submissions.
 Participating utilities provided initial written submissions in March 2020.
 Following the AUC's cancellation of the technical meeting scheduled for April 2020, inquiry participants were invited to provide additional submissions through an alternative inquiry format, which incorporated additional written submissions and a virtual technical conference.
-The Corporation expects to continue its participation in the Distribution System Inquiry throughout the third quarter of 2020.
+In July 2020, the Corporation and other participants submitted concluding remarks to the AUC and the record of the distribution system inquiry was closed.
+A decision is expected in the fourth quarter of 2020.